SierraSoftworks/blog/src/projects/bash-cli.md

 ---

 # Bash CLI
-**A command line framework built using nothing but Bash and compatible with anything**
+**A command line framework built using nothing but Bash and compatible with anything.**

 Bash CLI was borne of the need to provide a common entrypoint into a range of scripts and tools for a project.
 Rather than port the scripts to something like Go or Python,